ShakthiNR/React-Js-Playlist-Challenge/README.md

 2. To Fetch Data - fetch() and axios() are used
 3. React Virtualized - Used to load larger data set from json
 4. Error Handling while fetching data is implemented by checking the response status
-5. All API call are placed in Helper Folder
+5. All API calls are placed in Helper Folder
 6. All CSS files are placed in CSS Folder -[ CSS Module + Inline CSS = used to style the Components]
 7. Reducers and actions are placed in Features Folder
 8. Components are placed in different parts BaseTemplate(Header, Sidebar, GetWidthHook(Custom Hook), Footer) , Playlist (Create and display the playlists), SongsLib(Load songs from .json() file)